DelSkayn/RustEngine3d/docs/design.md

 ## Multithreading

 Tungste will heavely make use of the task-rs framework for multithread.
-Allowing jobs to be executed in parallel while incurring as small a cost as nessesary.
+Allowing jobs to be executed in parallel while incurring as small a cost as possible.

-### Old

-Tungsten will use job/task-based multithreading.
-The idea is to have root be an immutable data structure task can use to grab data.
-Systems schedule the jobs and deal with syncronisation.
-The task them-selfs are pieces of work which can be independenently executed.

-When a system wants a job to read something from a stream for instance, it allocates data on the root and hands the job a reference to it, The job then takes ownership of the data and does what ever it needs to do. once it is done it returns the ownership to the root and the system can see the result.